TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.0.1 =
+* Added code to escape special characters in large description field when importing links

 = 5.0 =
 * Added new mode to show link categories in a drop-down list
 * Replaced calls to wp_specialchars with esc_html since the previous function was deprecated in WP 2.8